Why Your Smartphone Is Destroying Your Life

 Regardless of which option you choose, place the phone across the room from your bed — out of sight, out of mind, and safely out of reach.

-- Download a book app: I downloaded the Kindle app to my phone last year, so now when I find myself waiting or with a few minutes of down time, I can open up the Kindle app (which syncs with my iPad or Kindle reader to keep my place) and can pick up reading whatever book I’m currently into.
-It transforms the downtime to luxurious reading time, while avoiding any of the scattered app-hopping, mindless scrolling behaviors I am inclined to engage in without it.
+- Download a book app: I downloaded the Kindle app to my phone last year, so now when I find myself waiting or with a few minutes of downtime, I can open up the Kindle app (which syncs with my iPad or Kindle reader to keep my place) and can pick up reading whatever book I’m currently into.
+It transforms the downtime to luxurious reading time, while avoiding any of the scattered app-hopping and mindless scrolling behaviors I am inclined to engage in without it.

-- Change your phone from color to grayscale: This is one I haven’t yet tried, but which is a worthy experiment, especially for those of you who don’t need to publicly share and manage photos as part of your profession.
-The idea is that color manipulates our decisions, it tells us what’s important, and it grabs our attention.
+- Change your phone from color to grayscale: This is one I haven’t yet tried, but it is a worthy experiment, especially for those of you who don’t need to publicly share and manage photos as part of your profession.
+The idea is that color manipulates our decisions, grabbing our attention and telling us what’s important.
 Greyscale, by contrast, facilitates more “controlled attention.”
 It’s not a simple task to change this setting, at least in the iPhone (of course), but if you are game for the challenge, here are some tips to successfully executing it on your iPhone or Android.
 Bonus points if you also take away the sound.

 Digital happiness is a topic I’ve been researching, teaching, speaking, writing, and coaching on for the better part of the last decade.
 It hasn’t gotten simpler or easier with time.
 Quite the opposite.
 But as more data pours in, it’s my hope that people will take back control and design the lives they want for themselves by consciously pushing back on the destructive habits and mindsets that erode our quality of life and ability to connect.